ParmEd/ParmEd/doc/rosetta.rst

 ====================

-ParmEd provides support for the `PyRosetta <http://www.pyrosetta.org/>`_ :class:`Pose` object.
+ParmEd provides support for the `PyRosetta <http://www.pyrosetta.org/>`_ API.
 The ability to create a *de novo* molecular system and then seamlessly parameterize and simulate it, all within the Python environment, is powerful and fits right within ParmEd's goal of easing the molecular modeling process.